timou0911/Ethernaut-Writeup/13. Gatekeeper One ★★★★☆/README.md

 One approach is to navigate the debugger in Remix, although this requires knowledge of EVM opcodes.
 Alternatively, we can iterate through an additional gas amounts from 0 to 8191-1, testing each possibility until we find the desired gas remainder.
 Since the minimum gas amount for an external call is 21000, we need to establish a threshold for our calculations.

+Another advantage of using `call()` instead of directly calling a contract is that `call()` does not revert if it fails to pass a modifier.
+In contrast, directly calling the contract will trigger a revert if the modifier check fails.

 ### Modifier `gatThree()`